 Roth or after tax deferrals are taxed immediately based upon the participant’s current tax bracket.
 However, qualified distributions of after tax Roth deferrals are not taxed on the investment earnings.
 The entire qualified cash distribution is tax free.

 Deferral contributions are made through payroll deductions.
-The maximum amount an employee can defer into a 401(k) Plan either pre-tax or after tax during the 2016 calendar year is $18,000 or $24,000 if age 50.
+The maximum amount an employee can defer into a 401(k) Plan either pre-tax or after tax during the 2019 calendar year is $19,000 or $25,000 if age 50 or older.
 This limit is adjusted each year to reflect changes in the cost-of-living.
 See our Annual Plan Limits page for the most recent deferral limit.

 Safe Harbor 401(k) plans are like traditional 401(k) plans, but they offer advantages to companies at risk of failing the non-discrimination tests.
 Safe Harbor Plans are deemed to satisfy these tests, so business owners and other highly compensated employees may defer the maximum contribution regardless of low participation from non-highly compensated employees.
 The Safe Harbor provision ensures highly compensated participants will never need to receive deferral or match refunds due to a failed Deferral/Match test.

-Plans can meet the Safe Harbor requirement with one of the safe harbor matching contributions or non-elective contributions:
+Plans can meet the Safe Harbor requirement with one of the safe harbor matching contributions or safe harbor non-elective contributions below:

 A 401(k) Profit Sharing Plan is a 401(k) plan as described above with an added provision that also allows Employer contributions to be made on behalf of the participants.
 An employer can contribute up to 25% of the total compensation of all eligible employees.
-The maximum amount that may be allocated to any one participant is 100% of the participant's compensation or $53,000 or $59,000 if age 50 or older (indexed), whichever is less.
+The maximum amount that may be allocated to any one participant is the lesser of 100% of the participant's compensation or $56,000.
+Limit is $62,000 if age 50 or older (indexed – see annual plan limits).
 The employer decides on a year-by-year basis if and how much of a contribution will be made.
 It is not necessary to make a contribution each year.
 The Employer profit sharing contribution is a great way for an Employer to receive a Company deduction for the contribution, while also providing his or her staff with additional retirement savings.